wn-upf/decentralized_qlearning_resource_allocation_in_wns/README.md

 ##   Anders Jonsson, Artificial Intelligence and Machine Learning Research Group (AIML-UPF), Universitat Pompeu Fabra (UPF)

 This repository contains the material for the article submitted to IEEE PIMRC'17.
 It contains:

-    * Matlab code of the performed experiments: the experiment files are prepared to be executed with the information used in the article.
+    * Matlab code of the performed experiments: the experiment files are prepared to be executed with the information used in the article (refer to folder /Code/Experiments/).
     * LaTeX files for the article